A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Implementation Details for Baseline Reader Architectures

-For the CompGCN \cite{vashishth2020compositionbased} reader with the MINERVA retriever, each batch example has a different input subgraph as opposed to the whole KG in the original setup.
-To implement this, we train this model on 4 GPUs with batch size 1 per GPU and use gradient accummulation to simulate a batch size of 128 (as used in the original paper).
-We also replace batch normalization \cite{ioffe2015batch} with layer normalization \cite{ba2016layer} as batch normalization doesn't perform well for BS=1.
+For the CompGCN \cite{vashishth2020compositionbased} reader with the MINERVA retriever, each batch example has a different input subgraph as opposed to the entire KG in the original setup.
+To implement this, we train this model on 4 GPUs with batch size 1 per GPU and use gradient accumulation to simulate a batch size of 128 (as used in the original paper).
+We also replace batch normalization \cite{ioffe2015batch} with layer normalization \cite{ba2016layer}, as batch normalization is not suitable for batch size 1.
 We further reproduced the original model's performance with layer normalization.
-For the Heterogeneous Graph Transformer (HetGT) \cite{yao2020heterogeneous} baseline, we use a concatenation of the subgraph feature representation and the query relation embedding as the aggregate feature representation.
+For the Heterogeneous Graph Transformer (HetGT) \cite{yao2020heterogeneous} baseline, we use a concatenation of the subgraph feature representation and the query relation embedding as the aggregate feature representation of the model.